 Method Contact Information

 CALL Toll-free 800-722-4134

-ТТҮ 711

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 WRITE P.O.
-Box 14480

-Salem, OR 97309-0405

-Or reach out using their secure online form
+Box 14480 Salem, OR 97309-0405 Or reach out using their secure online form Shiba.oregon.gov/get-help/Pages/connect-with-us.aspx

-shiba.oregon.gov/get-help/Pages/connect-with-us.aspx

 WEBSITE shiba.oregon.gov

 CareOregon Advantage Plus is an HMO-POS D-SNP with a Medicare/Medicaid contract.
-Enrollment in CareOregon Advantage Plus depends on contract renewal.
-"More choice, better care" refers to our larger pharmacy and provider networks in 2024 as compared to plan year 2023.
+Enrollment in Care Oregon Advantage Plus depends on contract renewal.